What to Consider When Scheduling a Pet Sitter for Diabetic Pets?

 A 12 hour overnight means your sitter will feed your pet and give insulin at the beginning and end of the stay.
-Your sitter will arrive in the early evening (around 7 pm) and take your dog for a walk or playtime (if you have one), whichever is normal for her.
+Your sitter will arrive in the early evening (around 7 pm) and take your dog for a walk or playtime (if you have one), whichever is normal for them.
 Then comes feeding and some time for relaxation.
 Right before bed, your dog goes out for the last outing, usually a potty break.
 Your sitter sends you a picture with an update so you can rest easy knowing your pup has company.
 In the morning there is time for another walk or playtime and feeding, as well as other pet chores.
 The Extended Overnight Stay is especially good for dogs and cats who are accustomed to having company and companionship during the evenings or if you have a large number of pets needing care.

 Diabetic Pet Option #2

-This is a good schedule for pets who are used to being home alone in the evening but like having company overnight.
+This is a good schedule for diabetic pets who are used to being home alone in the evening but like having company overnight.

 30 Minute Dinner Visit

 Your sitter arrives ready for a walk (if you have a dog) and dinner time!
-Your pets will be happy to see her after a day apart, so there is usually some happy greeting time followed by a trip outside to go potty for dogs.
-This visit will be scheduled during the time that your pet needs her evening insulin.
+Your pets will be happy to see them after a day apart, so there is usually some happy greeting time followed by a trip outside to go potty for dogs.
+This visit will be scheduled during the time that your pet needs their evening insulin.
 After dogs get their evening walk, or cats have playtime, it is time for dinner and medication.
 Your sitter sends you a picture with an update so you can rest easy knowing your pet has company.
 Before leaving, your sitter turns on some lights so your pets are not alone in the dark, and to make your home appear lived in.

 9-10 Hour Regular Overnight Stay